How to place images in letters with Photoshop

 Step 1: Select Drop Shadow from the Layer Style dialog box

-With the Layer Style dialog box still open, click on the words Drop Shadow in the column along the left:
+With the Layer Style dialog box still open, click the words Drop Shadow on the left.

 Selecting Drop Shadow from the left column of Photoshop's Layer Style dialog box